 However, what I had planned for this project was a heraldic achievement, which required at least some artwork specifically for me.
 As I am not myself any good at drawing, I commissioned my household’s resident artist, Tiarna Ciothruadh Dubh, to draw a stall plate in a standard size found in period examples, 4″x6″ including “fringed” edge.

-The design incorporates my arms, as well as two of my registered badges ((Fieldless) a brown bear’s head erased proper and (Fieldless) an oak leaf Or), and Caidan-custom achievement elements that show that I am an armiger (helm and mantling), Court Baron (coronet around helm) and a Pelican (cap of maintenance on the bear).
+The design incorporates my arms, as well as two of my registered badges ((Fieldless) A brown bear’s head erased proper and (Fieldless) An oak leaf Or), and Caidan-custom achievement elements that show that I am an armiger (helm and mantling), grant-bearer (crest), Court Baron (coronet around helm) and Pelican (cap of maintenance on the bear).

 The helm is similar to some stall plate examples of the 1390s, because I think the frog helms of the 1400s plates look weird.
 In the collection of Garter stall plates from 1420-1421, there are a few with feathered crests (griffins and swans) where the feathering extends into the mantling.
 I wanted to emulate that with the bear’s head badge, so the mantling appears to be made of fur.
 The motto, “Candor et Civilitas” (Honesty and Courtesy), appears on a scroll, emulating Sir John Grey’s plate, and the whole is surrounded by a fringe design similar to the sample images above.

 The artwork I received was a hand-drawn black-and-white line drawing that had been scanned.
 I spent a day meticulously going through every square inch to make sure that the lines were clean and crisp.
 I then worked out which parts of the artwork would be solid gold in the final design, and filled those in with black.